ankurk91/wp-google-analytics/readme.txt

 1. Search for 'Ank Simplified GA' in WordPress Plugin Directory and Download the .zip file & extract it.
 2. Upload the folder `ank-simplified-ga` to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins List' page in WordPress Admin Area.
-4. Configure this plugin via Settings-->Ank Simplified GA
+4. Configure this plugin via Settings-->Google Analytics
 5. Login to Google Analytics account to view stats.